intel/CPU-Manager-for-Kubernetes/docs/cli.md

 If `init` subcommand is specified, it expected to be the first command in `--cmk-cmd-list`.
 - `--cmk-img-pol` should be one of `Never`, `IfNotPresent`, `Always`.
+- If Kubernetes version is v1.9.0 or above, Mutating Admission Webhook and its dependencies (mutating admission configuration, secret, config map and service) are also deployed. `cmk cluster-init` will create an X509 private key and self-signed TLS certificate, which can be replaced.
+Base64 encoded key and certificate are stored in `cmk-webhook-certs` secret object.
+After updating them, `cmk-webhook-pod` should be restarted to load new  Additionally certificate is stored in the `cmk-webhook-config` MutatingWebhookConfiguration object and in such scenario, it needs to be updated as well.

 **Args:**